hallzy/dotfiles/custom-fortunes/README.md

 ==========

 I want to be very explicit in saying that while I have Donald Trump quotes here, I do not in any way support him or condone anything he has said or done.

+Trump is a pathological liar, a racist, a misogynist, a bigot, and a fascist.
+He is the scum of the earth, a terrible human being, and lacks any and all empathy.
+He shows nothing but disrespect to soldiers, particularly captured or fallen soldiers.
+He blatantly rejects science and any truths or facts that do not align with his own personal gains and interests.

-He is the scum of the earth, a terrible human being, and lacks empathy for anyone that isn't him.
-The English language does not have words to describe my hatred for this man.
-Frankly, I am embarrassed to be part of the same species as him.
+The English language does not have words to describe my hatred for this piece of garbage and frankly, I am embarrassed to be part of the same species as him.

-I keep these quotes because I don't want to forget the insanely stupid things he has said.
-Donald Trump is a reminder to everyone why voting is so important, and I want to be reminded of that, and I hope others do as well so that this doesn't happen again.
+I keep these quotes as a reminder to me and everyone else what happens when you elect an openly racist misogynistic bigot into office.
+This is history repeating itself, but hopefully we get out of it better than we did last time.
+I don't ever want to see this again in my lifetime.